KRakeesh04/s1/src/content/docs/index.md

 ---
 title: What's this?
+description:
-description: Short notes of my 1st semester.
+  Short notes of my 1st semester of Engineering at University of Moratuwa.
 slug: index
 ---

-It's a website of [my](https://sahithyan.dev) short notes.
+It's a website of [my](https://sahithyan.dev) short notes of my 1st semester of Engineering at University of Moratuwa.

 ## Why?